Shoot wrestling: Shooto

 Professional wrestler Satoru Sayama, a student of Antonio Inoki, founded Shooto in 1985 with the goal creating a sport that revolved around a realistic and effective fighting system.
 Shooto is focused on all aspects of fighting: striking, stand-up grappling and ground fighting.
 Practitioners are referred to as shooters or shootists.

 Shootfighting

 An early term for MMA, based on the pro wrestling term "shoot" to denote that the fighting is not staged.
+In the west, the name became associated to Bart Vale, a Fujiwara Gumi wrestler who used the skills he learned in shoot-style wrestling to create his own martial art.
 It encompasses striking and grappling like MMA, however has slightly different rules to MMA, including rope breaks.

 Shoot boxing

 Kickboxer Caesar Takeshi founded Shoot boxing in 1985, a stand-up fighting league allowing standing submissions and throws.

+Submission Arts Wrestling (SAW)

+Wrestling and Sambo Champion, Shihan Hidetaka Aso, founded this style of grappling in 1980s, combining the elements of shoot-style wrestling, Catch wrestling, Judo, Sumo, Sambo, Karate, Muay Thai, and Wrestling.

+Combat Submission Wrestling

+Erik Paulson, an American MMA fighter, created this style of Submission wrestling by combining Shooto with various other martial arts and combat sports.